jpype-project/jpype/doc/userguide.rst

    a = np.asarray(db)

-Buffer backed arrays does have one downside.
-Python and by extension NumPy has no way to tell when a buffer becomes invalid.
-Thus once the JVM is shutdown, all buffers become invalid and thus any access to NumPy arrays backed by Java risk crashing.
+Buffer backed arrays have one downside.
+Python and by extension NumPy have no way to tell when a buffer becomes invalid.
+Once the JVM is shutdown, all buffers become invalid and any access to NumPy arrays backed by Java risk crashing.
 To avoid this fate, either create the memory for the buffer from within Python and pass it to Java.
 Or use the Java ``java.lang.Runtime.exit`` which will terminate both the Java and Python process without leaving any